 Given art materials, paint, clay, charcoal or pencil crayons or a camera – and I would CREATE.

 I also grew up in a family with neglect.

 I come from an immigrant family.

 The stereotype of growing up within an immigrant Chinese family with strict parents do not apply to me.

-As a child, it was a concept I only understood through the experiences of my cousins and peers.
+As a child, it was a concept I only understood that through the experiences of my cousins and peers.
 My father lives with disability (autism spectrum?).
 My mother took care of myself and my two siblings.
 I remember growing up watching my mom take all sorts of jobs to pay the bills.
 This included working in a factory, making jewelry, going from lab to clerical work, often coming home at late hours in the night.